of the Environment (Geog 178)

 often ahead of the due date.

-Being unable to submit work because the internet was down on a Monday
+Being unable to submit work because the internet was down the evening an

 Here is a breakdown of the percentages:

-Grade Assignment: Grading is based upon what is set by the class average.
+Assignment: Grading is based upon what is set by the class average.
+This

 class ‘fair’ to all.
 The way this works is I will examine the numbers at